 - Sci-Fi & Fantasy (Adult & YA)

-While the top three genres haven’t changed all that much from previous years, it’s important to note that memoirs and biographies have now migrated closer to the top of those lists.
+While the top three genres of the indie publishing industry haven’t changed all that much from previous years, it’s important to note that memoirs and biographies have now migrated closer to the top of those lists.
 This further supports the growth in sales of NON-FICTION that’s being predicted.

 This means even more earning opportunity for authors outside of the genres that have long been at the forefront of the indie author movement.
 That diversity will further strengthen indie author position in the greater publishing sphere.